 What you write is your responsibility.
-Participation in University social media channels is not a right but a priviledge and opportunity.
+Participation in University social media channels is not a right but a privilege and opportunity.
 Therefore, be respectful.
 Refrain from using profane, libelous and slanderous language, and do not post inappropriate comments.

 Say something of value.

 Posts should be thought provoking and build a sense of community.
 If it helps raise awareness of the University and its entities, solves problems or improves skills, then it's adding value.

 Some negative comments do not require a response, while others should be taken seriously and addressed.
 While discussing a negative experience or disagreeing with a concept or person, you are more likely to achieve your goals if you are constructive and polite.

 There's no such thing as a "private" social media site.
 Search engines can turn up posts years after the publication date.
 Comments can be forwarded or copied.
 Archival systems save information even if you delete a post.
 You are legally liable for what you post on your site and on the sites of others.
 Be sure that what you post today will not negatively affect you in the future.

 Make sure you have accurate facts before posting.
 It's always better to first verify information with a source than to have to post a correction or retraction later.
 Cite and link to your sources whenever possible.
 If you make an error, correct it quickly and visibly.
 Mistakes happen, you’re human.
 Be upfront and quick with your correction.

 You are encouraged to provide links back to www.albany.edu.